 I often have to modify the diet quite a few times to get it perfect, but some improvement generally shows up quickly.
 I also like to treat pets with arthritis; most people assume arthritis is worse in cold, damp weather, but for some pets (and owners), it is actually worse in hot, dry weather.
 Food therapy can definitely help.

 Endocrine diseases like hypothyroidism, Cushing’s and diabetes also respond well.
 I have had pets with significant liver disease turn around completely and have normal ultrasound reports after changing to a diet that feeds the liver and helps regeneration.

 One of the “prescriptions” that I commonly use is easy puploaf.
-I use the Honest Kitchen base mix, Kindly or Preference, mixed with eggs and ground meat and organs.
+I use one of The Honest Kitchen’s base mixes, the Fruit & Veggie Mix or the Veggie, Nut & Seed Formula mixed with eggs and ground meat and organs.
 The ingredients are gently cooked as a meatloaf or in muffin pans to make puploaf or puppins.
 I know that’s not the way THK was designed to be used, but my clients love the ease of making and storing these meals and they know they are getting needed vitamins and minerals without having to start from scratch.
 It could also be served raw, but some patients and some owners do not like raw food.

 THK: How important is food to help improve health, strengthen the immune system and overall keep pets healthy?